khairul-01/event-management/questions_and_answers.md

 #### Answer: A.  ?

-<i>Write your explanation here</i>
- Because greeting is an object and it is assigned with empty object.
-So, its output will be an empty object
+<i>Because greeting is an object and it is assigned with empty object.
+So, its output will be an empty object.</i>

 </p>
 </details>